-Crazed subsets of people will always seek Earth’s most inhospitable environments: the jagged, ice-covered, oxygen-starved heights of the Himalaya; the terrifyingly sheer granite walls of El Capitan; the freezing, roaring rush of class VI whitewater; the flesh-freezing harshness of Antarctica in winter.
+Crazed subsets of people will always seek Earth’s most inhospitable environments: the jagged, ice-covered, oxygen-starved heights of the Himalaya; the terrifyingly sheer granite walls of El Capitan; the freezing, roaring rush of class IV whitewater; the flesh-freezing harshness of Antarctica in winter.
 Or the echoing silence and lightless void of Montana’s deep limestone caves.

 Mention caving—don’t call it spelunking—and many folks will flatly state, “I could never do that, I’m claustrophobic.”
 True, caving can involve squeezing through tight passages and squirming along with tons of rock suspended over your fragile body.
 It can mean hours underground in a chilled, pitch-black hole, battling mud and scraping over sharp rock.
 Caving can mean darkness so complete your mind has to make up shapes to see; bottomless pits yawning before your trembling toes; twists and turns and multiple passageways so convoluted and confusing you may never see daylight again; cloying mud that sticks to everything it touches; and yes, hibernating bats.

 But as the members of the Northern Rocky Mountains Grotto—a Montana group aimed at raising caving’s profile—know, caving also can offer incredible adventures, teamwork and friendship in a hostile environment, skills-building, challenge, and even a chance to go where no human has ever gone before.
 Cavers get to see geological treasures such as stalactites, stalacmites, flowstone, gypsum crystals, cave bacon, and travertine columns.
 Montana cavers have even reached the bottom of the deepest limestone cave in the U.S.